-Many landlords hire freelancers or unlicensed contractors to work on their Orange County rental properties.
+Many landlords hire freelancers or unlicensed contractors to work on their Orange County property management rental properties.
 Most of the time it works out just fine, but when things go south, as they often do, a nightmare may unfold.
 By hiring an inexperienced freelancer, owners forgo basic legal protections, exposing their property to a loss in value, costly lawsuits, repairs and tenant dissatisfaction.

 Licensed contractors have oversight by the State of California providing protection for the landlord by requiring criminal background checks, liability insurance, and if necessary, workers compensation insurance, among other requirements.
 Non-contractor professionals will have the same insurance providing owner protection and quality work.